a2824256/racing_chart.js/README.md

 # racing_chart.js
 This project is used for create a racing chart.
+The racing chart is based on Canvas.

 # Author
 Alex Leung (https://github.com/a2824256) <br/>